jacklul/pihole-updatelists/README.md

 Alternatively, some manual work is required - pick one:

 - Manually modify comment field of all imported domains/adlists to match the one this script uses (see `COMMENT` variable in **Configuration** section) **(recommended but might be a lot of work)**
 - Manually delete all imported domains/adlists from the web interface (might be a lot of work)
 - Wipe all adlists and domains (not recommended but fast - use this if you want to start fresh)
-	- backup default lists and custom entries (write them down somewhere, do not use the Teleporter)
+  - backup your lists and custom entries (write them down somewhere, do not use the Teleporter)
   - run the following commands:
 	```bash
 	sudo sqlite3 /etc/pihole/gravity.db "DELETE FROM adlist"
 	sudo sqlite3 /etc/pihole/gravity.db "DELETE FROM adlist_by_group"
 	sudo sqlite3 /etc/pihole/gravity.db "DELETE FROM domainlist"
 	sudo sqlite3 /etc/pihole/gravity.db "DELETE FROM domainlist_by_group"
 	```
   - keep reading and configure the script then run `sudo pihole-updatelists` to finish up

 ## Install with Docker